BLOOMINGTON — After a “superb journey” that lasted 37 years, Brad Barker is promoting his Honda dealership in Bloomington to the O’Brien Auto Team.

 After the lower back to Bloomington, Brad Barker Honda opened in 1982 with 12 personnel.
 It now has forty-five.

-“The hardest component may be lacking the relationships with clients and employees,” stated Brad Barker.
-“I have a few personnel who’ve worked for me for forty or greater years.
-When I advised the employees … I became teary-eyed.
+“The hardest component may be lacking relationships with clients and employees,” stated Brad Barker.
+I have a few personnel who’ve worked for me for forty or more years.
+When I advised the employees, I became teary-eyed.
 It was tough.”

-“I’m heartbroken,” stated mechanic Alex Matthews, who has worked for Barker for forty-two years.
-“When you have labored with somebody that lengthy, it is difficult to see them move.
-He’s been certainly properly to us.”
+“I’m heartbroken,” said mechanic Alex Matthews, who has worked for Barker for 42 years.
+When you have labored with somebody that lengthy, it is difficult to see them move.
+He’s been certainly proper to us.”